 Sometimes you’ll bring a hamster home from a store where they were housed with many other hamsters, and they’ll already be pregnant without you even knowing it.
 You may be surprised to see a litter of baby hamsters that have suddenly appeared one day in your hamster’s cage and not know what to do with them.

 Make Your Hamster Feel Comfortable

 If you have just noticed your hamster is pregnant, do a thorough cleaning to prepare for the new arrivals.
 Once the babies have arrived don't worry about cleaning the cage for a while.
-Leave it alone for the first 10-14 days.
-You can spot clean really wet spots if absolutely necessary but avoid disturbing the nest, mother, and babies.
+Leave mother and babies alone for at least 7 days, especially if the mother has never given birth before.
+You can spot clean really wet spots if absolutely necessary, but avoid disturbing the nest, mother, and babies.

 Feeding a Pregnant Hamster

 As soon as you notice your hamster is pregnant, make sure you are offering a high-quality hamster diet with lots of protein.
 This diet should be continued throughout the pregnancy and until the babies are weaned.
 In addition to a good quality diet, you can offer small amounts of hard-boiled egg, bits of cooked chicken, cheese, and wheat germ to give the mom a nutritional boost.
 Make sure it always has clean water as well.